jakbichler/Sadcher/README.md

   <img src="media/sadcher_use_case.png" width="1000" />
 </p>

 This repository accompanies our paper submission to IEEE MRS 2025, called "SADCHER: Scheduling using Attention-based Dynamic Coalitions of Heterogeneous Robots in Real-Time".
 The project was developed as part of my Master's thesis at Delft University of Technology under the supervision of Prof. Javier Alonso-Mora and Andreu Matoses Gimenez.
-Links to the paper and the thesis will be added once they are available.
+The [paper](media/Sadcher_IEEE_MRS25.pdf), the [thesis report](media/Bichler_Thesis_Report.pdf) and the [literature review](media/Bichler_Literature_Review.pdf) can  be found in this repo.
+The released dataset can be downloaded [here](https://data.4tu.nl/datasets/10e28ee0-9ad9-450d-8be7-6e6a91f2931f).

-We propose a novel learning-based framework for real-time multi-robot task allocation (MRTA) with heterogeneous agents/robots, dynamically formed coalitions and precedence constraints.
-Our approach combines graph attention networks and transformer-based encoders, and bipartite matching to generate high-quality task assignments.
-It is trained via imitation learning on optimally generated schedules.
+We present Sadcher, a real-time task assign- ment framework for heterogeneous multi-robot teams that incorporates dynamic coalition formation and task precedence constraints.
+Sadcher is trained through Imitation Learning and combines graph attention and transformers to predict assignment rewards between robots and tasks.
+Based on the predicted rewards, a relaxed bipartite matching step generates high-quality schedules with feasibility guarantees.
+We explicitly model robot and task positions, task durations, and robots’ remaining processing times, enabling advanced temporal and spatial reasoning and generalization to environments with different spatiotemporal distributions compared to training.
+Trained on optimally solved small-scale instances, our method can scale to larger task sets and team sizes.
+Sadcher outper- forms other learning-based and heuristic baselines on random- ized, unseen problems for small and medium-sized teams with computation times suitable for real-time operation.
+We also explore sampling-based variants and evaluate scalability across robot and task counts.
+In addition, we release our dataset of 250,000 optimal schedules to facilitate future research.

 The repository also contains code to benchmark the performance of our method against other methods in the literature, including [HeteroMRTA](https://github.com/marmotlab/HeteroMRTA),  a greedy method and the exact MILP solver.

-We also provide code for the experiments with Reinforcement Learning fine-tuning, which is not part of the paper submission.
+We also provide code for the experiments with Reinforcement Learning fine-tuning.

 ## Simple Demo